CharlieH7/LeetCode-Questions/1437 - Check If All 1's are at least length K places away/README.md

+1437 - Check If All 1's are at least length K places away

 Given an binary array nums and an integer k, return true if all 1's are at least k places away from each other, otherwise return false.

 Example 1: